-Much of modern life relies on synthetic materials.
+Much of modern life relies on man-made materials.

 The technology we use every day, like computers and cell phones, contain materials developed through lab research.